Meet The Amplify Team

-Hannah McGregor is an Assistant Professor of Publishing at Simon Fraser University, where her research focuses on podcasting as scholarly, systemic barriers to access in the Canadian publishing industry, and magazines as middlebrow media.
+Hannah McGregor is an Associate Professor of Publishing at Simon Fraser University, where her research focuses on podcasting as scholarly, systemic barriers to access in the Canadian publishing industry, and magazines as middlebrow media.
 She is the co-creator of Witch, Please, a feminist podcast on the Harry Potter world, and the creator of the podcast Secret Feminist Agenda, which is currently undergoing an experimental peer review process with Wilfrid Laurier University Press.
 She is also the co-editor of the book Refuse: CanLit in Ruins (Book*hug 2018).

-Siobhan McMenemy is Senior Editor at WLU Press.
+Siobhan McMenemy is Interim Director at WLU Press.
 She has worked in scholarly publishing for over twenty years, during which time she has built book lists and edited scholarship in the social sciences and humanities.
 She is committed to publishing scholarships by and about members of communities who have been pushed to the margins for too long.
 Her editorial work includes cross- and interdisciplinary research, hybrid genres, and collaborative, born-digital scholarship, of which her work on scholarly podcasting is a part.

 Brenna Clarke Gray